 Dr James Smith

-Most recently, my research has been interested in questions concerning state surveillance, censorship, and subsidy of literature and culture.
-My most recent book, British Writers and MI5 Surveillance, 1930-1960, looked at the MI5 records held on key figures such as Auden, Spender, Koestler, Orwell, and others, and tried to show how many of these authors were not passive victims of the secret state but also conscious movers within it.
-(Here are some of the reviews freely available online: Guardian, New Statesman, TLS, Lobster, Northern Review of Books, and the THES).
+Much of my research is interested in questions concerning state surveillance, censorship, and subsidy of literature and culture.
+My most recent book, British Writers and MI5 Surveillance, 1930-1960, looked at the MI5 records held on key figures such as Auden, Spender, Koestler, and Orwell, and tried to show how many of these authors were not passive victims of the secret state but also conscious movers within it.
+(You can read a review of it in The Guardian).

-I also teach and research in the field of modern drama, offering a MA module on post-war British drama and having edited (with Richard Fotheringham) a collection of essays on contemporary Australian theatre which has just been published.
+In 2013, I was awarded a Philip Leverhulme Prize, and during its tenure I have been undertaking several other projects, including editing The Cambridge Companion to British Literature of the 1930s.
+I also teach and research in the field of modern drama, offering a MA module on post-war British drama and having edited (with Richard Fotheringham) a collection of essays on contemporary Australian theatre.
 Finally, I have interests in critical theory, with my first book on Terry Eagleton published in 2008 (the full text of a review can be found here).

 - Smith, James (2013).
 British Writers and MI5 Surveillance, 1930-1960.
 Cambridge: Cambridge University Press.